Professor Sató's Three Formulae, Volume 1: Mortimer in Tokyo: Plot

-At the international airport of Tokyo-Haneda, a 'spot' appear on the radar of air traffic controllers.
+At the international airport of Tokyo-Haneda, a 'spot' appear on air traffic controllers radar.
 The UFO (UFO) threatening air traffic, two aerial fighter planes take off to intercept him.
 They are then faced with a gigantic Ryū, the legendary Japanese dragon, and one of the pilots was just the time to inform its base until both are destroyed.
 While the news is spreading in the Japan, the Professor Akira Satō, specialist of cybernetics and robots, wondered about the upheavals that have animated his flying creature.
 Before revealing his involvement in this incident, he decides, against the advice of his assistant Kim to consult his friend Professor Philip Mortimer, currently the Japan.
 But his intentions are immediately reported to one mysterious submarine where controls none other than colonel Olrik.

 That same evening, leaving a show of kabuki in Kyoto, Mortimer is assaulted by a group of gunmen who take him to an alley.
 He manages to escape them and join his hotel, where he receives the message from the Pr.
 Satō asking him to come urgently to Tokyo.
 No train not leaving until the next day, Mortimer accepts the proposal of a leader of the Mainichi Daily News to take advantage of its business jet to reach the capital.
-When shipping, Mortimer recognizes the man who assaulted him at the theatre leaving the tarmac, which brings him to beware of the occupants of the plane and feint lose knowledge after having drank sake.
+When shipping, Mortimer recognizes the man who assaulted him at the theatre leaving the tarmac, which brings him to beware of the occupants of the plane and feint lose knowledge after having drunk sake.
 As the men prepare to throw overboard, Professor catches them in defending themselves and a struggle agrees with to end the plane crash.
 Only survivor, Mortimer manages finally to reach Tokyo by bus and then by train.